THOMASELOVE/432-classes-2025/class19/README.md

 ## Announcements

 1. If you learn nothing else from this course in general and this project in particular, please learn that statistical significance is not in any way a useful concept, and you shouldn't be using it for any purpose.
+2. [Lab 6](https://thomaselove.github.io/432-2025/lab6.html) is due tomorrow.
+Submissions I have so far received [are listed here](https://github.com/THOMASELOVE/432-classes-2025/tree/main/lab6), as well as on Campuswire.

 ## Sources from Today's Slides